chettriyuvraj/ez-ssg/README.md

 - I want to add a _bookshelf_ page which is a grid-like thumbnail + link of what I've been reading recently.
 I love reading but don't really read as much as I'd like to.
 I feel the act of putting out what I'm reading motivates me to read more.

+## Troubleshooting

+The following points have been stated in the guide but are being stated again:

+- You must change the _URL_ field in _config.json_ to _http://localhost:<port_number>_ when serving locally and change it to your website's URL when generating static content for your site
+- Avoid trailing slash e.g. set _URL_ as _https://chettriyuvraj.github.io_ instead of _https://chettriyuvraj.github.io/_ when setting _URL_ field in _config.json_
+- If you have created a post under a given tag, but not created a tag using _ez-ssg tag tagname_, the tag won't show up as a hashtag to filter in the blog listings page.

 ## Acknowledgement